-Your consent is legal if it meets all of these conditions:
+Your consent is valid (recognized by the law) if it meets these conditions:

 You’re 16 or older?
-Then you’re old enough to consent.
+You’re old enough to give valid consent.

 You’re under 16?
-You can consent to sexual activity as long as it’s with someone close to your own age.
+You can take part in sexual activities as long as it’s with someone close to your own age.

 What does “close to your own age” mean?
 The chart below explains the age differences that are allowed.